Dwight Armstrong: Sterling Hall bombing

-Dwight Armstrong drove away with his brother, Leo F. Burt and David Fine to a truck stop where they celebrated the bombing.
-When they heard a news report on their car radio that someone had been killed by the explosion, all four went on the run, with Dwight's seven years at large the longest of the four people suspected in the bombing aside from Leo Burt, who is still at large.
+Dwight Armstrong drove away with his brother, Leo Burt and David Fine to a truck stop where they celebrated the bombing.
+When they heard a news report on their car radio that someone had been killed by the explosion, all four went on the run, with Armstrong's seven years at large the longest of the four people suspected in the bombing aside from Leo Burt, who was still at large as of 2025.
 On September 4, the Federal Bureau of Investigation began a search for the four fugitives, placing them on the FBI Ten Most Wanted Fugitives list.
-Armstrong remained underground until he was arrested in April 1977 in Toronto.
+Armstrong remained underground until he was arrested in April 1977 in Toronto; he had been arrested three times before, but each time police never learned his true identity.
 He pleaded no contest to state murder charges and federal conspiracy charges.
-As part of his plea bargain he was sentenced concurrently to seven years each in state and federal prison and was released on parole in 1980 on the condition that he participate in a community rehabilitation program.
+As part of his plea bargain, he was sentenced concurrently to seven years each in state and federal prison and was released on parole in 1980 on the condition that he participate in a community rehabilitation program.

-He was arrested again in 1987 in Indiana where he was charged with operating a meth lab.
+He was arrested again in 1987 in Indiana where he was charged with operating a meth lab run out of a warehouse.
 He was sentenced to 10 years in prison and was released in 1991.
 He came back to Madison, where he tended to his mother and worked driving a taxi.
 In 2001, he purchased the Radical Rye Deli with Karl.

+Death and legacy

 In a 1992 interview with The Capital Times of Madison, he stated that "My life has not been something to write home about".
 He justified the bombing, stating that "We did what we had to do; we did what we felt a lot of other people should have done", continuing that "I don't care what public opinion is; we did what was right."

 Armstrong died of lung cancer at age 58 on June 20, 2010, at the University of Wisconsin Hospital and Clinics in Madison, Wisconsin.
-He was survived by his mother, his brother, two sisters, and a daughter.
+He was survived by his mother, his brother, two sisters and a daughter.